 < Back to Oral History project: Women Food Journalists

 Susan Puckett, born in 1956, grew up in Jackson, Mississippi.
-She earned a degree in journalism from the University of Mississippi in 1977.
-She got a job reporting for Southern Style, the features section at the Jackson Clarion-Ledger in 1977.
+She earned a degree in journalism from the University of Mississippi in 1977, the same year she began reporting for Southern Style, the features section at the Jackson Clarion-Ledger.
 Angela Hederman, a features editor, approached Puckett about starting a food section.
 Not long after, the features editors asked her to document stories of Mississippi’s people and food.
-That book became A Cook’s Tour of Mississippi.
-It was published in 1980.
+That book became A Cook’s Tour of Mississippi, published in 1980.